badlydrawnrob/print-first-css/README.md

 > Who on earth prints these days?
 I do!
 > Quite often actually: notes to edit, website reference, a CV, perhaps an eBook ...
+> Remember: CSS sucks to write so less is more.

 **A solid base for simple layouts such as PDFs, books, websites;** acts as a starter theme with solid typography.
 Makes for pleasurable reading when you need to print out on paper.